ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 I tried to find any interesting details in the Pokedex data.
 For instance, when grouping Pokemon by their types, it reveals that Fighting Pokemon had the highest average attack stat.

-Plots of predictor against response variables or predictors against other predictors were made.
+Plots of predictor variables against response variables were made.
+Additionally, predictor variables against other predictor variables were made.

 ### Secondly, regression, classification, and unsupervised machine learning models were created.